Thomas Straw

 Thomas Straw (1 September 1870 - 8 September 1959) was an English first-class cricketer.
 A right-handed batsman born in Hucknall Torkard, Nottinghamshire, he kept wicket for Worcestershire County Cricket Club in their early years of first-class cricket.
-He was a poor batsman, with a top score of just 32 in his 94 innings, and went in at or near the bottom of the order.
+Straw was a lower-order batsman, with a highest score of 32 in 94 innings.

 Straw made his debut on 4 May 1899 in Worcestershire's very first first-class match, against Yorkshire at New Road.
-He batted at number 11, making 9 and nought, and claimed no victims in Yorkshire's first innings, although he did get off the mark in the second with a notable scalp when he held a catch to dismiss David Denton off the bowling of George Wilson.
+He batted at number 11, making 9 and nought.

 In his 13 matches during the 1899 season, Straw held 29 catches and made one stumping, the latter against Oxford University.
-For the next two seasons he remained an integral part of the Worcestershire side, claiming a total of 90 dismissals in those two summers; however, he was replaced by George Gaukrodger for the 1902 season.
-Straw returned to the side for a single game against Oxford University in 1903, but was otherwise absent from the team for several years.
+For the next two seasons, Straw remained a regular in the Worcestershire side and recorded 90 dismissals before being replaced by George Gaukrodger in 1902.
+Straw returned to the side for a single game against Oxford University in 1903.

 In May 1907, he made a return to the Worcestershire side against Hampshire, although only 58 overs of play were possible in the game and he did not get a mention on the scorecard.
 Later that same year, in August, he played four more matches, the last of these against Surrey at New Road.
 Straw's final victim in first-class cricket was Jack Hobbs, caught for 2 off the bowling of John Cuffe.

-In the whole history of first-class cricket (prior to 2012) there have been only 23 instances of a batsman being dismissed for obstructing the field, but it happened to Straw on two occasions, in 1899 and 1901, both times against Warwickshire.
+As of 2012, only 23 instances of a batter being dismissed for obstructing the field had been recorded in first-class cricket.
+Straw was dismissed in this manner twice, against Warwickshire in 1899 and 1901.

-Straw died in the place of his birth a week after his 89th birthday.
+Straw died in Hucknall Torkard, Nottinghamshire, on 8 September 1959, one week after his 89th birthday.